 - Challenge racism, discrimination and hate.
 Look for ways to improve interactions and change systems within our communities that aren’t inclusive and equitable.
 Call out racist and discriminatory “jokes,” statements and acts.
 Be willing to engage with family, friends, colleagues and local leaders to have important, respectful conversations about what words and actions mean.

 - Put empathy and kindness first.
 Current crises are creating fear and disrupting our lives, and all of us are experiencing it in different ways.
 Think about how you can help members of your community who are especially impacted during this time through racism, discrimination, lost wages and business revenue, child care and school changes, food insecurity and more.

-We must keep working hard—and working together—to ensure all southwest Minnesotans get through these difficult days and share in a brighter future.
+We must keep working hard—and working together—to ensure all southwest Minnesotans share in a bright future.